sunnysallow/sunnysallow/README.md

 🐦‍⬛ My favourite animals are the Giant Phantom jellyfish and the Tamaulipas Crow!

-★ current prns are he/they, I'm Demifluid, Demiaroace and Androsexual ^^
+★ current prns are he/they, I'm Demifluid, Demiaroace and Androromantic Homosexual ^^

 🎁 18th May is my birthday, i want presents../j